kinde-oss/kinde-ruby-sdk/README.md

 ```
 If you are calling `#refresh_token` on a client instance, the instance token data will be automatically updated.
 If you are calling `KindeSdk#refresh_token`, you'll need to store new token data in your configured storage (redis/session/etc).

+**Warning!**
+Each instance_api method checking tokens for expiration if expires_at present in a hash.
+So, if in your backend code you are using some storage, be sure you are saving `client.tokens_hash` after each instance
+method calling, otherwise you will keep in your storage (session/redis/etc.) old data and unable to fetch new tokens.

+If you don't want auto refreshing behavior, set `auto_refresh_tokens` config to false.

 #### Audience
 An `audience` is the intended recipient of an access token - for example the API for your application.